aramis-lab/clinicadl/docs/user_guide/data/datasets/bids.rst

 ``masks``
     Masks to load alongside each image, passed as a dictionary.
-The keys become the mask names in the ``Sample``; the values describe where to find each mask — a single shared NIfTI file or a :py:class:`~clinicadl.io.bids.BidsFileType` (for a subject- and session-specific mask in the same BIDS).
+The keys become the mask names in the ``Sample`` and the values describe where to find each mask, a single shared :term:`NIfTI` file or a :py:class:`~clinicadl.io.bids.BidsFileType` (for a participant- and session-specific mask in the same BIDS).

     .. code-block:: text

-        bids
+        bids_directory
         ├── dataset_description.json
         ├── metadata.tsv
         ├── sub-001